-Join us for the Book Launch Party of Rivermouth: A CHRONICLE OF LANGUAGE, FAITH, AND MIGRATION with Author Alejandra Oliva.
-In this powerful and deeply felt polemic memoir, Alejandra Oliva, a Mexican-American translator and immigrant justice activist, offers a chronological document of her experience interpreting at the US-Mexico border, and of the people she has encountered along the way
+Join us for the Book Launch Party of Rivermouth: A CHRONICLE OF LANGUAGE, FAITH, AND MIGRATION with Author Alejandra Oliva in conversation with Jenni Apperti.
+In this powerful and deeply felt polemic memoir, Alejandra Oliva, a Mexican-American translator and immigrant justice activist, offers a chronological document of her experience interpreting at the US-Mexico border, and of the people she has encountered along the way.

 About the book